 carloscastilla - Fotolia

 Cloud and DevOps shops are experimenting with the infrastructure creation capabilities of Terraform.
-Best practices now ensure that the infrastructure-as-code tool is scalable and supported later.
+Best practices from the start ensure that the infrastructure-as-code tool is scalable and supported throughout its use.

 HashiCorp Terraform builds IaC, with easy-to-deploy, repeatable and predictable network infrastructure.
-Terraform makes it possible to give a team member, such as a developer or tester, a copy of the network environment as it exists, rather than an approximation or mock-up.
+Terraform makes it possible to provision a copy of the network environment as it exists, rather than an approximation or mock-up, for a team member, such as a developer or tester.

 Administrators who experiment with the IaC tool should learn Terraform features and capabilities on a small scale, then apply best practices to deploy it more widely in a streamlined and hassle-free manner.
-The following tips make using Terraform more efficient, effective and secure.
+As you learn Terraform, apply these general and tool-specific practices to avoid failure and confusion at scale.
+They make the infrastructure provisioning process more efficient, effective and secure.

 To properly implement variables, use TFVARS files, and specify them in the Terraform command line with the appropriate variable assignments.
 For example, the administrator should keep API keys and private keys separate from other code and secure.

 The code is cleaner with variables management, and the administrator and developers have an organized repository of their Terraform variables.

 Attention to this best practice enables simpler versioning -- a staple DevOps practice -- when using Terraform.
 Users can easily deploy different instance configurations, such as a set of files for quality assurance (QA), one for preproduction staging and one for production.
 These files are all versions of the same code with different variables.